MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-customers.md

 # Tutorial: Embed Power BI content into an application for your customers

 With **Power BI Embedded in Azure** or **Power BI embedding in Office**, you can embed reports, dashboards, or tiles into an application using app owns data. **App owns data** is about having an application that uses Power BI as its embedded analytics platform.
-As an **ISV developer**, you can create Power BI content that displays reports, dashboards, or tiles in an application that is fully integrated and interactive, without requiring users to have a Power BI license.
+As an **ISV** or a **developer**, you can create Power BI content that displays reports, dashboards, or tiles in an application that is fully integrated and interactive, without requiring users to have a Power BI license.
 This tutorial demonstrates how to integrate a report into an application using the Power BI .NET SDK with the Power BI JavaScript API.

 ![Power BI Embed Report](media/embed-sample-for-customers/embed-sample-for-customers-035.png)